redaphid/canonical-cluster-paper/docs/README.md

 ## Tech Stack

-### JSON Resume
+### JSON Doc
-I used the [JSON Resume](https://jsonresume.org/) schema to define the data for my resume, with some modifications that made generating an aesthetic resume easier in my opinion.
-So anyone else using JSON Resume can use it, with a few alterations.
+I used the [JSON Doc](https://jsonresume.org/) schema to define the data for my resume, with some modifications that made generating an aesthetic resume easier in my opinion.
+So anyone else using JSON Doc can use it, with a few alterations.

 ### Preact
 I didn't want a build step, so I could avoid webpack and it's associated complexity.
 Instead, I decided to try out [Preact](https://preactjs.com/), which is similar to React, but using pure javascript and can be imported via a cdn!
 It can also emulate React if you want to use a build step, but I don't know why you'd do that.